abinit/abinit/doc/tutorial/eph4isotc.md

 getdvdb_filepath "teph4isotc_1_DVDB"
 ```

 The DDB and the WFK are taken from the git repository while for the DVDB we specify
-the file produced by *mrgdv* in the previous step:
+the file produced by *mrgdv* in the previous paragraph.
 Note the usage of the new input variable [[structure]] (added in Abinit v9) to read the crystalline structure from
 an external file in order to avoid repeating the unit cell in each input file.